 In a fun-to-read article, the Atlantic explains the rise of popularity of the avocado.
 According to Slate magazine, in 1999, the average person in the U.S. ate just over one pound of avocado per year.
 In 2014, that number grew to almost six pounds per person.
 The avocado has arrived.

-The Atlantic notes that the fruit formerly and unappetizingly named the “alligator pear” was a relative unknown until three key factors led to the accolades it now receives in this country.
+The Atlantic notes that the fruit formerly and unappealingly named the “alligator pear” was a relative unknown until three key factors led to the accolades it now receives in this country.
 The first factor?
 A massive marketing campaign that included changing the name from alligator pear to avocado.
 Second, a 1997 lift on a U.S. ban of Mexico avocado imports.
-And third, the now mainstream status of Hispanic food in the U.S., in which avocado often plays at least a supporting, if not starring role.
+Third, the now mainstream status of Hispanic food in the U.S., in which avocado often plays at least a supporting, if not starring role.

 While many of us love our guacamole, add it to salads, and spread it on toast and sandwiches, what do we really know about it?
 How many different varieties can we choose from, and how much nutritional value do they provide?
 In more practical terms, how do you select a ripe avocado or ripen it when it’s not?

 Of avocados grown in the U.S., around 90 percent are grown in California, with the remaining from Florida.
-But U.S. grown avocados account for only a fraction of the avocados consumed in the U.S.; as Slate observes, around 85 percent come from Mexico and Chile.
+But U.S. grown avocados account for only a fraction of the avocados consumed in the U.S.; as Slate observes, because around 85 percent come from Mexico and Chile.